Cog-Creators/Red-DiscordBot/docs/cog_guides/alias.rst

 Usage
 -----

-This cog allows to create shortcuts for commands.
+This cog is used to create shortcuts for commands.

 You can do things like this: